clarissp/pazclarissaportfolio/README.md

 # Welcome!
 <br>
-This is my portfolio for Telling Stories with Data.
+<center> This is my portfolio for Telling Stories with Data. </center>

 # About Me
 <br>